 Authentically, having an API platform across the entire environment, enforcing real-time security with analytics, empowers the administrators to control the movements and access of data.
-Currently, the API security tools fall into three different types of markets.
+Currently, API security tools fall into three different types of markets.

-- Cloud Access Security Brokers: The API security is between an enterprise and the cloud-hosted services, such as, O365, SFDC, ADP or another enterprise.
+- Cloud Access Security Brokers: The API security is between an enterprise and the cloud-hosted services, such as O365, SFDC, ADP or another enterprise.

 - API Management Platforms: They focus on creating, publishing, and protecting an API.
 Development teams that create APIs, which are consumed both internally and externally rely on these tools as they write applications.

 - Proxy Management: They focus on decrypting all the enterprise traffic, scanning, and reporting on any anomalies.
-Different solutions are typically used for different types of traffic – web, email, chat are some of the examples.
+Different solutions are typically used for different types of traffic – web, email, chat is some of the examples.

 Cloud access security brokers

 The rise of CASB occurred due to inadequacies of the traditional WAF, Web Security Gateway and Next-Gen Firewalls product ranges.
 Factually, the challenge with these traditional products is that they work more as a service and not at the data level.
 They operate at the HTTP/S layer, usually not classifying and parsing the data.
 Their protection target is different from that of a CASB.
 Let’s understand it more closely.

 If you parse the data you can classify it.
 Then you have rules to define the policy, access and the ability to carry out analytics.
 As the CASB solutions mature, they will become more automated.
 They can automatically do the API discovery, mapping, classifying and intelligent learning.